tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 ### cuML

 [cuML](https://github.com/rapidsai/cuml) is the machine learning library of the [RAPIDS](https://rapids.ai/) project. cuML enables you to run traditional tabular ML tasks on GPUs without going into the details of CUDA programming.
 For large datasets, these GPU-based implementations can complete 10-50x faster than their CPU equivalents.

+ATOM uses `pandas` pandas (which in turn uses `numpy`) as its [data backend][date-engines].
+This means that the data must move from CPU to GPU memory before it can be used by a cuML estimator.
+To avoid this overhead, consider using [cudf-pandas](https://rapids.ai/cudf-pandas/), which accelerates pandas' workflows on GPU, with automatic CPU fallback if needed.
+Remember to load `cudf.pandas` **before** importing ATOM.

 !!! warning
     * cuML estimators don't support [multioutput tasks][].